 Change to Direct Deposit on Paper Return

 Go to the "Refund" section on your income tax return.
-This section is located toward the bottom of your tax return, on Form 1040, Form 1040A or Form 1040EZ.
+This section is located toward the bottom of your tax return, on Form 1040, Form 1040-SR or Form 1040-NR.

 Enter your bank's routing number in the "Routing Number" field.